augchan42/pix-origintrail/README.md

 ## How it Works

-The bot connects to OriginTrail's DKG to analyze market data and provide insights.
+The bot persists readings to OriginTrail's DKG for future analysis.
 When you use the `/scan` command, it:

-1. Queries the irai.co for relevant market and sentiment
+1. Queries irai.co for relevant market and sentiment
-2. Analyzes market sentiment and trends
-3. Generates a prediction based on the analyzed data
-4. Returns a human-readable market insight
+2. Calls the 8bitoracle.ai divination API for I-Ching Hexagrams.
+On the backend it, it is a faithful simulation of the traditional yarrow stalk process.
+3. Returns market insights combined with the hexagram reading in Neuromancer street samurai format
-5. Persists to DKG knowledge graph
+4. Persists to DKG knowledge graph
-6. More analysis from Origin Trail DKG will be avaiable in the future
+5. Additional analysis and insights from Origin Trail DKG will be available in the future

 ## License